 The Croton Aqueduct Department (1849-1869) was a New York City department charged with maintaining the recently opened Croton Aqueduct and eventually maintaining the resulting sewer lines and then the paving of streets made muddy with the water that the new aqueduct brought in.

 The 1862 date on this cover was the earliest dated cover still seen on the streets -- up until early 2021-- when it was removed and taken to an unknown fate!
 It was replaced by a worn, very common, MANHATTAN DPW cover.

 The circles with spokes design was a practical and attractive way to provide traction and prevent slipping on wet or icy days for both people and horses.
 It was a variant of an 18 spoke design used by the CAD in an 1861 dated cover now seen in Central Park(see below).

-There are few Croton Aqueduct covers with this design still extant (6 by my count in 2021), with no others from 1862.
-This one is on the sidewalk of Eighth Ave just south of W 40th St. in Manhattan.
+This one from 1862 was on the sidewalk of Eighth Ave just south of W 40th St. in Manhattan.